Paving the way for transitions --- a case for Weyl geometry

 It seems natural to assume that the {\em ground state of the electroweak vacuum field $\Phi(x)$ defines the down state of the vacuum representation} of the electroweak group, $(I,Y)=(\frac{1}{2},1)$, at every point $x$.
-Thus a subgroup $U(1)_o \subset SU(2)$ is specified as the isotropy group (fix group) of $\Phi(x)$ at each point.
+Thus a subgroup $U(1)_o \subset SU(2)$ is specified as the isotropy group (fix group) of the complex ray generated by $\Phi(x)$ at each point.
 It singles out the $I_3$ and charge eigenstates in all associated representations of $G_{ew}$, and thus for the elementary fields.
 In consequence, an {\em adapted basis in each of the representation spaces} can be chosen at every point, such that wave functions of the up/down states get their usual form.
-The scalar field, e.g., goes over into the form of ``unitary gauge'' \beq \Phi(x)= (0, \phi(x))\, , \eeq and the only degrees of freedom for $\Phi$ are those of $\phi$, a complex valued field like the one in section 4.
+The scalar field, e.g., goes over into the form of the preferred electroweak gauge (often called ``unitary gauge'')